AmpersandTarski/Ampersand-Language-Support/README.md

 ## Features

-- syntax coloring grammar
+- syntax coloring grammar (also for prototype logfiles)
-- syntax coloring theme (ampersand)
+- syntax coloring theme (for ADL, and prototype logfiles)
 - snippets that help you write the common language constructs
 - syntax and type checking as you type

 ## Requirements

 - In order to use the ampersand commands, it is required that you have [the ampersand executable](https://github.com/AmpersandTarski/Ampersand/releases/latest) in your path.
 Make sure it is a recent version.

-- In order to get syntax coloring, select the Ampersand coloring theme as the default theme for .adl files.
+- In order to get syntax coloring, select the Ampersand coloring theme as the default theme for `.adl` (and `*.amplog`) files.
 The reason for this is that default syntax coloring is designed for traditional languages (e.g. PHP), and Ampersand is far from that.

 ## How to use this extension